The one good thing about dry skin?

 Leaving things to chance can work sometimes but not when it comes to your skin.
 You’ll wear the results on your face (literally!) so you want an oil that does wonders from the get-go.

 Don’t worry, I’ve got you covered.
-Here are my three fave facial oils for dry skin:
+Here are the three best facial oils for dry skin:

 1. Best For Dry, Mature Skin: Marula Oil

-What it is: the oil extracted from the hip of a rose plant (usually rosa canina or rose rubiginosa).
+What it is: The oil extracted from the hip of a rose plant (usually rosa canina or rosa rubiginosa).
 The hip is the radish-like ball the flower leaves behind after it blossoms.
 Don’t confuse rosehip oil with rose oil.
 Rose oil is extracted from the petals.

 3. Best For Sensitive, Dry Skin Not Prone To Breakouts: Coconut Oil

-What it is: coconut oil is an oil derived from the kernel or meat of mature coconuts.
-It is high in saturated fats, like lauric, myristic and palmitic.
+What it is: Coconut oil is an oil derived from the kernel or meat of mature coconuts.
+It’s high in saturated fats, like lauric, myristic and palmitic.